-For children, Kaile Jo Scott, our certified Child Life Specialist, is available prior to surgery and throughout the entire process to make things a little less scary, easier to understand and even fun.
+For children, Jessie Smith, our Certified Child Life Specialist and Patient Coordinator and Kaile Jo Scott, our certified Child Life Specialist, are available prior to surgery and throughout the entire process to make things a little less scary, easier to understand and even fun.
 If you have questions or concerns regarding your child's experience with surgery please reach out to them.